Jacob's Ladder (1990 film): Production

-Filming began in New York City on September 11, 1989, and took place on location in Staten Island, Queens, and Brooklyn.
-Jacob and Jezzie's apartment was filmed on a soundstage in West 23rd Street, while the subway dream sequences were shot on an abandoned level of Bergen Street station.
-The Seaview Hospital of Staten Island; the Essex County Veterans Courthouse of Newark, New Jersey; and Madison Square Garden were also featured as locations in the film.
-The film's military advisor was Vietnam veteran Captain Dale Dye, who provided a five-day boot camp military training for the actors playing soldiers in the Vietnam storyline (including Robbins, Pruitt Taylor Vince, Eriq La Salle and Ving Rhames).
+Filming began in New York City on September 11, 1989, on location in Staten Island, Queens and Brooklyn.
+Jacob and Jezzie's apartment was filmed on a soundstage on West 23rd Street, while the subway dream sequences were shot on an abandoned level of Bergen Street station.
+The Seaview Hospital of Staten Island; the Essex County Veterans Courthouse of Newark, New Jersey; and Madison Square Garden were also used.
+The military advisor was Vietnam veteran Captain Dale Dye, who provided a five-day boot camp training for the actors playing soldiers in the Vietnam storyline (including Robbins, Pruitt Taylor Vince, Eriq La Salle and Ving Rhames).
 The war scenes were filmed in the jungles near Vega Baja, Puerto Rico, featuring the UH-1 helicopters provided by the Puerto Rico National Guard.
 Filming concluded at Tortuguero Lagoon in January 1990 with a $40 million budget.

-All of the film's special effect sequences were filmed in camera, with no use of post-production effects.
-In several scenes of Jacob's Ladder, Lyne used a body horror technique in which an actor is recorded shaking his head around at a low frame rate, resulting in horrifically fast motion when played back.
-In the Special Edition's commentary track, Lyne said he was inspired by the art of the painter Francis Bacon when developing the effect.
-In his screenplay, Rubin used traditional imagery of demons and hell.
+The special effect sequences were filmed in camera, without post-production effects.
+In several scenes, Lyne used a body horror technique in which an actor is recorded shaking his head around at a low frame rate, resulting in horrifically fast motion when played back.
+Lyne said he was inspired by the art of the painter Francis Bacon when developing the effect.
+In his screenplay, Rubin used traditional imagery of demons and Hell.
 However, Lyne decided to use images similar to thalidomide deformities to achieve a greater shock effect.
-After many heated arguments, Lyne managed to convert Rubin to his vision.
-Lyne and Rubin used the works of the artist H. R. Giger and the photographers Diane Arbus and Joel-Peter Witkin for inspiration; another influence came from the Brothers Quay's 1986 stop motion short film Street of Crocodiles.
+After many heated arguments, Lyne persuaded Rubin.
+Lyne and Rubin were influenced by the work by the artist H. R. Giger, the photographers Diane Arbus and Joel-Peter Witkin, and the Brothers Quay's 1986 stop motion short film Street of Crocodiles.